kamilhumbatov/delivery-cqrs/README.md

 * Add Customer payment and implement Saga design pattern
 * Add kubernate deployment in a google cloud
 * Connect Event Source to Cassandra or MongoDb
+* For manage delivery status it is easily implement Cammmunda or another BPMN